 Our Orthodox day-to-day relationship with the Roman Catholic community should be the same as it is with all other people of goodwill, one of love and shared common human aspirations.
 But this love and these shared goals must be rooted in an honest recognition of the very real differences we have.
 I do not believe Christian love needs to be expressed by formal declarations of reunion.
 We have the right to ask, reunion with what?

 Roman Catholic identity is bound up with papal authority.
 Talk of the church having "two lungs" (East and West) aside, the truth is that at no time in the foreseeable future is Rome about to relinquish its claim to headship of the Universal Church.
-(For a complete study see"Two Paths: Papal Monarchy-Collegial Tradition"
+(For a complete study see "Two Paths: Papal Monarchy-Collegial Tradition" by Michael Whelton.)

 Speaking of union without addressing the issue of papal authority is like two governments trying to negotiate union when one is a democracy and the other a dictatorship.
 Rome is not about to renounce the bishop of Rome's authority to pronounce "infallibly" on matters of faith and life, a dogma not adopted till 1870.
 Indeed, as the pope uses his authority to call for unity between Catholics and Orthodox, he handily illustrates our biggest difference: papal-monarchy vs. collegial tradition.
 What Orthodox bishop could presume to speak for all the bishops, or be in a position to impose "unity" on the whole Orthodox community?
 We make decisions as a collegial body, in council; no single leader holds exclusive power.